-Before the heating system is used for heating using electrical (230v) energy, the 230v isolation button on the Sargent Power Supply Unit must be switched ON, as shown on page 120 (8.1)
+Before the heating system is used for heating using electrical (230v) energy, the 230v isolation button on the Sargent Power Supply Unit must be switched ON, as shown in section (9).

 Trouble-Shooting

 The Alde control panel will display any error messages.
 See the Operating and Installation Instructions supplied separately.